CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 This unit uses an oil bath lubrication system.
 Perform the following:

-1. Check the oil level through the oil level sight glass (Figure 2) at tl of the tamper foot.
+1. Check the oil level through the oil level sight glass (Figure 2) at the top of the tamper foot.

 Fig 2

-1. If oil is not visible, add Mobil ISO VG46 or other oil with same st into the oil fill plug opening (Fig 2).
-The bath contains approximately cc..
+1. If oil is not visible, add Mobil ISO VG46 or other oil with the same specifications into the oil fill plug opening (Fig 2).
+The bath contains approximately cc.

 Vevor CNCJ-80K-1 - CHECK SPRING CYLINDER OIL BATH - 2